stvno/mbtiles-spec/README.md

 # Concept

-MBTiles is a compact, restrictive specification.
+RDTiles is a compact, restrictive specification.
 It supports only tiled data, including image tiles and interactivity grid tiles.
-Only the Spherical Mercator projection is supported for presentation - tile display - and only latitude-longitude coordinates are supported for metadata such as bounds and centers.
+Only the Rijksdriehoekstelsel projection is supported for presentation - tile display - and only latitude-longitude coordinates are supported for metadata such as bounds and centers.

 It is a minimum specification - only specifying the ways in which data must be retrievable.
-Thus MBTiles files can internally compress and optimize data, and construct views that adhere to the MBTiles specification.
+Thus RDTiles files can internally compress and optimize data, and construct views that adhere to the RDTiles specification.

 Unlike [Spatialite](http://www.gaia-gis.it/spatialite/), GeoJSON,
-and Rasterlite, MBTiles is not raw data storage - it is storage for presentational data, like rendered map tiles.
+and Rasterlite, RDTiles is not raw data storage - it is storage for presentational data, like rendered map tiles.

-One MBTiles file represents a single tileset, optionally including grids of interactivity data.
-Multiple tilesets - layers, or maps in other terms, can be represented by multiple MBTiles files.
+One RDTiles file represents a single tileset, optionally including grids of interactivity data.
+Multiple tilesets - layers, or maps in other terms, can be represented by multiple RDTiles files.

 # Implementations